epoplavskis/photon-pump/README.rst

 Development
 -----------

-We use `make` to manage the common development tasks:
+We use `make` to manage the common development tasks.
+Check Makefile_ for all available command.
+The most important commands are:

 `init`
-  Install pipenv and development dependencies
+  Installs pipenv_ and all of the development dependencies

+`eventstore_docker`
+    Starts eventstore in docker

 `all_tests`
     runs all of the tests (requires running eventstore instance, localhost:1113)

-`lint`
-    it runs black_

-`check_lint`
-    it runs black_ but doesn't modify the files

-`fast_tests`
-    Runs lint and tests which doesn't require communication with eventstore

-`continous_test`
-    Runs the tests and runs them again and again once you change any code

-`eventstore_docker`
-    Starts eventstore in docker

 .. _pipenv: http://docs.pipenv.org/en/latest/
 .. _black: https://github.com/python/black
+.. _Makefile: Makefile